···

 Loss of Control

-First impressions feel permanent — even though they're not.
+First impressions feel permanent — even though colleagues revise perceptions over the first six months.

-Sometimes the anxiety goes beyond the new job itself.
-When the discomfort is less about the role and more about facing the unknown in general, it can help to understand why uncertainty feels so heavy.
+If the anxiety is less about the job and more about stepping into anything unknown, it can help to understand why uncertainty feels so heavy.

 When It's About Uncertainty Itself

-Most starting-role stress fades within one to three months.
-In the meantime, these lighten the load.
+Most transition stress fades within one to three months.
+These help you get through the acute phase.

 Write Everything Down